 Logging in to the Admin tool

-When the administration software (swAdmin2.exe) is started, it will first display a general information page and a login form.
-In order to login, the user will need to enter the server name (TCP/IP address) of the SystemWeaver server, its TCP/IP port, their username and password.
-Click Login and the application will open to the Users screen.
+When the swAdmin2.exe application is started, it will first display a general information page and a login form.
+In order to login, the user will need to enter the server name (TCP/IP address) of the SystemWeaver server, its TCP/IP port, and their username and password (or use the Login as xxx button for network authentication).
+Click Login and the application will open to the Users tab.
 If there are any problems with the login, an error message will show up in red below the Login button.
-The user should be assigned the Administrator role for full functionality.
+As noted in the Prerequisites above, the user should be assigned the Administrator role for full functionality.

-The Users tab is where swExplorer user accounts are managed.
+The Users tab is where SystemWeaver user accounts are managed.

 The Users Toolbar